ksgerastenok/equalizer/README.md

 # Equalizer
 This repository contains Equalizer plugin for WinAmp and QMP written in Delphi.
-This Equalizer based on BiQuad Filter.
+This Equalizer is based on BiQuad IIR Filter.
 More information in file Audio-EQ-Cookbook.txt.